How To Know If You Are Suffering From a Ketamine Addiction & What To Do About It

 Detox is the first step in the recovery process, as the drug is leaving the user’s system.
 The best approach to beating a ketamine addiction is by quitting cold turkey.
 Unfortunately, this will likely result in a very challenging detoxification process.
 The user will experience intense cravings along with the psychological discomfort that will follow.

 If you or someone you care about is living with a ketamine addiction, there is a strong possibility that friends and family have previously tried to intervene or help.
 What is crucial to understand, however, is that healing and recovery are not linear and that individuals that may need recovery help will always have options for treatment.

 Even if the individual is not currently open to discussing their ketamine addiction, you can still reach out for professional help to potentially make the entire process easier for them.
 By working with experienced addiction specialists, the recovering individual will be able to overcome the detox and withdrawals in a safe and medically supervised environment.
 After that, they will be able to speak to counselors and learn how to manage their recovery going forward.

-If you or a loved one is struggling with an addiction to ketamine, the time to get help is now.
-Reach out to a professional detox center to get on the path to a better tomorrow immediately.
+If you or a loved one is struggling with an addiction to ketamine and seeking rehabilitation programs in New York, the time to get help is now.
+At Ascendant, we are experts in treating substance abuse and addiction disorders and offer multiple levels of treatment.
+Reach out to our professional detox center to get on the path to a better tomorrow immediately.